balder-dev/balder/doc/source/basics/fixtures.rst

 You can also refer fixtures from another **execution-level** or **definition-scope**, but you have to secure that your referred fixture runs before the fixture that references it.
-For more information about the referencing of fixtures and the related ordering, see :ref:`Order or/and referencing fixtures`.
+For more information about the referencing of fixtures and the related ordering, see :ref:`reference fixtures`.

 Execution-Level possibilities
 =============================